Taxonomic rank: Ranks in botany

-Botanical ranks categorize organisms based (often) on their relationships (monophyly is not required by that clade, which does not even mention this word, nor that of "clade").
+Botanical ranks categorize organisms based (often) on their relationships (monophyly is not required by that code, which does not even mention the word "monophyly", nor that of "clade").
 They start with Kingdom, then move to Division (or Phylum), Class, Order, Family, Genus, and Species.
 Taxa at each rank generally possess shared characteristics and evolutionary history.
 Understanding these ranks aids in taxonomy and studying biodiversity.